How to play Black Ops Cold War Zombies for free on PC & console - Dexerto

-After being leaked through a Microsoft Store listing, it’s now confirmed that fans will be able to try out Black Ops Cold War Zombies for free from January 14 through January 21, 2021.
+After being leaked through a Microsoft Store listing, it’s now confirmed that fans can try out Black Ops Cold War Zombies for free from January 14 through January 21, 2021.
 Here’s what we know about it.

 Free access weekends are nothing new for Call of Duty’s standard multiplayer.
 Every once in a while, Activision will allow players to try out a small selection of the newest multiplayer maps and modes for a short amount of time, with the obvious hopes that it’ll get them to buy the whole game.

 While that is normal for the multiplayer (having happened multiple times with Modern Warfare and once already in Black Ops Cold War), the same cannot be said for Zombies modes, as that’s usually kept locked away in the full version.
-Now, that seems like it’ll be changing.
+Now, that has changed.

+According to Activision, fans who don’t have the game can now have free access to the game’s Zombies mode, from January 14 to January 21, 2021.
+The best part is that fans earn access to two separate modes during the free week: the standard Die Maschine experience and the new mode: Cranked.

 Free Zombies.
 All week long. #BlackOpsColdWar Zombies Free Access Week starts 1/14.
 Get all your intel here:https://t.co/rxNjWfaPPj pic.twitter.com/Y8blZIQMvd